Why Traditional Sales Training Fails—and How to Fix It

 Final Thoughts: Training Alone Doesn’t Fix Sales—Execution Does

-If your sales training isn’t driving revenue, it’s not the people—it’s the platform.
+If your training isn’t driving measurable revenue outcomes, the issue may not be your people—it may be the platform.

-• Measure it with the same rigor as sales performance
+Measure it with the same rigor as core operations

 Is Your Sales Training Driving Measurable Growth?